 - Work with hospitals/treatment centres for problem drinkers

-Hospitals/Rehab facilities: Look for opportunities to display AA literature, ask for permission first.
+Hospitals/Treatment Centres: Look for opportunities to display AA literature, asking for permission first.
 Find out if there is an Alcohol Liaison Nurse, try to contact them directly to see what help they might require.
 Investigate the opportunity to help with staff or student training.
 Try to get a local group to develop a good working relationship with the hospital/rehab.
 If there is no AA meeting in the hospital, look into the possibility of helping to start one up.

 We suggest that temporary contacts should have at least one year’s sobriety and experience of basic Twelve-Stepping work.
 It is best that Twelve-Stepping guidelines are observed, two members meeting the newcomer, males meeting males, females meeting females.
 Create a list of volunteers and their contact details.
 Make this list available to your contacts at treatment facilities and hospitals in your area.
 The list may also be useful to HLOs liaising with a facility in another location where potential newcomer from your area is a patient.

-Other possible contacts: May include Alcohol Forums, Alcohol Support Services, Alcohol Problems Advisory Services, Drug and Alcohol Teams (ADATS in Scotland), Social Work departments, Treatment centres, Rehabilitation and Substance Misuse Teams, mental health charities and various other alcohol awareness projects.
-It also may be worth researching Psychiatric Day Hospitals/Centres, Home detox teams, Clinics, Dentists, Community Health Centres/projects and Pharmacies.
+Other possible contacts: May include Alcohol Forums, Alcohol Support Services, Alcohol Problems Advisory Services, Drug and Alcohol Action Teams (DAATs), Alcohol and Drug Partnerships in Scotland, Social Work departments, Treatment centres, Rehabilitation and Substance Misuse Teams, mental health charities and various other alcohol awareness projects.
+It also may be worth researching Psychiatric Day Hospitals/Centres, Home detoxification services, Clinics, Dentists, Community Health Centres/projects and Pharmacies.

-Many educational establishments that deal with Health Education would appreciate talks or Open Meeting Workshops (see separate section) from AA members to their students.
-These include Universities, Schools of Medicine, Nursing, Paramedic Practice, Health Scientists, Colleges with Health and Social care departments or those that run Counselling Courses, local Health Initiatives run by PCTs or DAATs, and GP Vocational Training Scheme programs.
+Many educational establishments that deal with health education would appreciate talks or Open Meeting Workshops (see separate section) from AA members to their students.
+These include Universities, Schools of Medicine, Nursing, Paramedic Practice, Health Scientists, Colleges with Health and Social Care departments or those that run Counselling Courses, local Health Initiatives run by CCGs or DAATs/ADPs, and GP Vocational Training Scheme programs.
 We suggest working with other liaison officers when developing this type of opportunity.